 On one hand, the Programme will build a pipeline of sustainability in the process of nurturing female STEM talents for the economy through further development of the past GGT participants.
 It allows alumni to further expand their skills and knowledge in coding or STEM-related initiatives on a self-learning platform at their own pace, and experience first-hand the transformative power of technology in the community through on-going activities.

 On the other hand, the Programme also provides an ideal platform to drive conversations regarding STEM education among different stakeholders in the education and commercial sector.
 Teachers will be able to get hands-on curriculum and best practices in STEM education and exchange curriculum and teaching experience.
 Corporates will be able to access to communities in need, by leveraging their resources to support STEM education.

 For details, please go to the Girls Go Tech Alumni Platform: http://www.ggthk.org/stem_hub/

 We are extremely grateful for the grants and support we received from the following sponsors and partners:

 Accenture, BlackRock, Bloomberg, BNY Mellon, Estee Lauder, FACE Club of HKCS, Macquarie, MTR, SAP, SmarTone

 Association of I.T.
 Leaders in Education (AiTEL), Cisco, CLASSROOM, Google, Hong Kong Association for Computer Education (HKACE), HKT education, Microsoft, Octopus InfoTech

-Cathay Pacific, CityU Apps Lab, Equal Opportunities Commission, GAP Inc., Hong Kong Science and Technology Park, Intellectual Property Department
+Cathay Pacific, CityU Apps Lab, Equal Opportunities Commission, GAP Inc., Hong Kong Science and Technology Park, RS Components, Intellectual Property Department

 Dr Cherry Tam, Assistant Professor, Department of Applied Social Sciences, City University of Hong Kong